GuidoRial/instagram-clone/README.md

 14. Fix signup page [DONE, (if F'ed up with react router and navigate)]
 15. Fix logout function [DONE]
 16. Add dynamic rendering [DONE]
+17. Add function to not allow user to signup with a username that already exists [DONE]